 My interests are in Mental Health, Mental Ill-health, Self-injury and Suicide as outcomes of Mental Health problems, and mechanisms for how suicide and self-injury occur.
 Latterly we have been intrigued as to why people give up their suicidal ideation, or give up self-injury.
 All of this has involved studies of psychological mechanisms - including alexithymia, affect regulation, coping, perfectionism and resilience.
 In addition we have considered social support and connectedness as factors.
 We have now published several studies, completed by honours students, in international journals.
 More recently we have completed several RCTs of emerging therapies in self-injury/self-harm.

-In 2013, I will be offering a range of projects.
+In 2014, I will be offering several projects.
 Some of these projects will be co-supervised with post-doctoral research fellows in my laboratory.

-Project 4: “Is brain plasticity influenced by the predictability of sensory events?”
+Title:Is selective attention influenced by the predictability of sensory events?

 For further information on the kind of research conducted in my laboratory, see my homepage on the School of Psychology website.

 **NOTE: Studies using EEG, MRI and TMS are conducted in relatively small laboratory spaces and require a certain level of physical dexterity on the part of the experimenter.
 If you are uncertain about your capacity to operate in such an environment, please contact me for more information before nominating me as a supervisor.**

 My two areas of research interest are:

 I am interested in the following areas of short- and long-term memory research: